oknott14/ResumeProjects/Employer Recommendations/README.txt

+Disclaimer: This is a newly added directory.
+Reccomendation requests have not been completed yet.

 Above are recommendations from past / current employers, co-workers, and friends.
 Each document includes a few words and a signature at the end for verification.
 Of the jobs I have had, I have chosen to include recommendations from the owners of the two companies who had the larges impact on me.
 For a brief description of what I did, see below: